jinhwanlazy/py-boscoin-base/README.md

 So if you need to check payments after a specific cursor, try:
 `address.payments(cursor='4225135422738433', limit=20, order='asc')`

-Horizon has SSE support for push data, if you really want to, use it like this: `address.payment(sse=True, cursor='4225135422738433')`
+Horizon has SSE support for push data, if you really want to, use it like this: `address.payments(sse=True, cursor='4225135422738433')`

 ### 3.3 Check others
 Just like payments, we can check `transactions`, `effects`, `offers`, and `operations` by: